-Financial Aid overage checks will be issued on October 21, 2013 and mailed to the student’s address of record.
+Financial Aid coverage checks will be issued in October.
 It is the student’s responsibility to make sure their address is kept current with the SCC Records Office.

-If you do not plan to attend, please drop your schedule on WebAdvisor under the Registration tab or send an email to
+If you do not plan to attend SCC, please drop your schedule on WebAdvisor under the Registration tab or send an email to

 at your earliest opportunity so that others may have the option to enroll before classes begin.